openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

 <td align="center" >![](http://michal.hrusecky.net/wp-content/uploads/GSoC2011_300x200.png)
 </td></tr></table>

+â€œ

 [Manu Gupta:
-        My GSoC Project “ SaX3](http://sysbytes.wordpress.com/2011/05/20/my-gsoc-project-sax3/)
+        My GSoC Project â€“ SaX3](http://sysbytes.wordpress.com/2011/05/20/my-gsoc-project-sax3/)

 Well, SaX off course needs no introduction for old time openSUSE and SUSE Users and
       certainly lots of people want it to be back on openSUSE.
-My proposal for Google Summer Of Code for SaX3 was selected and my mentor will be Michal HrušeckÃ½.
+My proposal for Google Summer Of Code for SaX3 was selected and my mentor will be Michal HruÅ¡eckÃ½.
 Now I will tell about the little interesting things on which I will be working on and some of the more interesting things later on at the end of the blog post.